Skip to main content

 2. Systematic Philosophy and Logic,

-The department aims to make significant contributions to Turkish intellectual life by deeply examining classical and contemporary philosophical movements.
+The Department of Philosophy, which consists of these academic branches, aims to make significant contributions to Turkish intellectual life as a department in which classical and contemporary philosophical movements are examined in depth.

 1. English Translation and Interpreting,